 $ chmod 640 example.txt

-With the value ‘6’ placed at the first position of the umask, the owner receives the same access rights as before: 4 (read) + 2 (write).
-The umask’s second value gives the access rights to the group: 4 (read).
-Other users are not provided with any rights, which corresponds to the value ‘0’.
+With the value ‘6’ placed in first position of the umask, the owner retains the main access rights: 4 (read) + 2 (write).
+The umask’s second value indicates the access rights granted to the specified group: 4 (read).
+Other users are not provided with any rights, which corresponds to the value ‘0’ in third place.

 Options of chmod commands

-Whether users opt for numeric or symbolic notation, there are always many options for allocating access rights.
+Whether users opt for numeric or symbolic notation, there are always multiple options for allocating access rights.
 These alternatives are added in the command line between the command and the umask:

 $ chmod -R 744 examplefolder